omeka/classic-enduser/docs/Content/Collections.md

 Collections may be used in a variety of contexts that make the most sense for your archive.

-In Omeka, an item can only belong to one collection.
+In Omeka Classic, an item can only belong to one collection.
 Collections can, of course, have multiple items.
 The concept of Omeka collections originates from museum and archives collections; one cannot put a document into more than one box.
 It is not necessary to follow a traditional interpretation of a collection, say by owner or donor.
 In Omeka, you can also use [tags](Tags.md) to organize similar items into categories.

 Create a Collection
 -----------------------------------------------------------